Lyndon Baines Johnson Department of Education Building History

 Lyndon Baines Johnson

-In March 2007, President George W. Bush signed legislation naming the U.S. Department of Education building as the Lyndon Baines Johnson Department of Education Building.
-President Lyndon Baines Johnson, often referred to as the ‘teacher who became President’ served his country in numerous, distinguished ways, including as Lt.
-Commander in the U.S. Navy during World War II, as a Member of both house of Congress, as Vice President of the United States and as the 36th President of the United States.
+In March 2007, President George W. Bush signed legislation into law, naming the U.S. Department of Education building in honor of the former President Lyndon Baines Johnson.
+President Johnson, often referred to as the ‘teacher who became President’ served his country in numerous, distinguished ways, including as Lt.
+Commander in the U.S. Navy during World War II, as a Member of both houses of Congress, Vice President, and as the 36th President of the United States.